Last Updated on April 26, 2026

 The Resident Kensington is a top choice for families with teenagers, offering comfortable and spacious family rooms with kitchenettes.

-They have one bedroom suites with a double bed and a double sofa bed which sleeps up to 4.
+They have one bedroom suites with a double bed and a double sofa bed which sleep up to 4.
 There are also 2 bedroom suites with 2 double beds and a sofa bed.

 Situated in the heart of the Royal Borough of Kensington and Chelsea, the location is safe and within walking distance to several major museums (The Natural History Museum, Science Museum and Victoria and Albert Museum are approximately a 15-minute walk.)
 Hyde Park is around a 20-minute walk away too.